cjdbarlow/bedside-notebook/management/obs/intrauterineresus.md

 Intrauterine resuscitation:
 * Describes techniques used to correct **common** and **reversible** causes foetal hypoxia, prior to harm occurring
-Non-correctable (e.g. anencephaly) or rare causes (e.g. ruptured vasa praevia) are not captured.
+Non-correctable (e.g. anencephaly) or rare (e.g. ruptured vasa praevia) causes are not captured.
-* Relies on detection of foetal distress by [electronic foetal monitoring]
+* Relies on detection of foetal distress by electronic foetal monitoring

 ##Causes